MA in Foreign Languages

 Requirements

-Students pursuing a dual master's program linking the Foreign Languages MA with a concentration in French, Spanish, or Spanish bilingual/multicultural education with the Global Affairs MA can share 12 credits between the two programs.
+Students pursuing a dual master's program linking the Foreign Languages MA with a concentration in Chinese, French, Korean, Spanish, Spanish and French, or Spanish bilingual/multicultural education with the Global Affairs MA can share 12 credits between the two programs.